Hubert Harrison: Career

 Like Huxley, Harrison became a relentless foe of theism and religious faith for the rest of his life.
-He denounced the Bible as a slave master’s book, said that black Christians needed their heads examined, and refused to exalt a "lily white God " and "Jim Crow Jesus."
+He denounced the Bible as a slave master's book, said that black Christians needed their heads examined, and refused to exalt a "lily white God " and "Jim Crow Jesus."
 He rebuked the famous motto, "Take the world, but give me Jesus", saying that it legitimized anti-black racism and discrimination.
 He also said that he preferred going to hell rather than heaven since Satan and his demons were black while God, Jesus, and the angels were white.
 Harrison repeatedly offered scathing rebuttals to both the Bible and the existence of God in his sociopolitical commentary.
 Theists, incensed at his outspoken disbelief, often rioted during his lectures and public speeches.
 During one such incident, Harrison disarmed and chased off a religious extremist who attacked him with a crowbar.
 A policeman arrested Harrison for assault, letting the assailant get away.
 A judge found Harrison innocent on grounds of self-defense and admonished the officer for detaining the wrong person.
 Harrison had been arguing at his event for birth control, and castigating Churches for advancing racism, superstition, ignorance, and poverty.

 Harrison was a firm advocate for separation of Church and State, taxation of religious organizations, and teaching evolution in schools.
 He said that Caucasians were more like apes than black people, having straight hair and fair skin.
 He also famously remarked, "Show me a population that is deeply religious, and I will show you a servile population, content with whips and chains, contumely and the gibbet, content to eat the bread of sorrow and drink the waters of affliction."
-Harrison wrote in his 1914 book The Negro Conservative that “It should seem that Negroes, of all Americans, would be found in the Free-thought fold, since they have suffered more than any other class of Americans from the dubious blessings of Christianity.”
+Harrison wrote in his 1914 book The Negro Conservative that "It should seem that Negroes, of all Americans, would be found in the Free-thought fold, since they have suffered more than any other class of Americans from the dubious blessings of Christianity."

 In 1907 Harrison obtained a job at the United States Post Office.

 Harrison was an early supporter of the protest philosophies of W. E. B. Du Bois and William Monroe Trotter.
 Particularly after the Brownsville Affair, Harrison became an outspoken critic of Presidents Theodore Roosevelt and William Howard Taft, and of the Republican Party.

-He also criticized the prominent Black leader Booker T. Washington, whose political philosophy he considered subservient.
-In 1910 Harrison wrote two letters to the New York Sun that were critical of statements by Washington.
-Harrison lost his postal employment through the efforts of Washington's powerful "Tuskegee Machine", in events that involved the prominent Black Republican Charles W. Anderson, Washington's assistant Emmett Scott, and New York Postmaster Edward M. Morgan.
+Harrison expressed disapproval of Booker T. Washington, a prominent Black leader, characterizing his political philosophy as subservient.
+In 1910, Harrison wrote two critical letters to the New York Sun, challenging Washington's statements.
+As a result of the influential "Tuskegee Machine" led by Washington, Harrison lost his postal job.
+The sequence of events involved Charles W. Anderson, a prominent Black Republican, Emmett Scott, Washington's assistant, and Edward M. Morgan, the New York Postmaster.